Deuteronomy 18:1-20:20 ~ Luke 9:28-50 ~ Psalm 73:1-28 ~ Proverbs 12:10

 Proverbs - Proverbs chapter 12 verse 10 I kind of forgot was in the Bible - "The godly are concerned for the welfare of their animals..."
 Great Proverb for all you animal lovers out there! :) I'm an animal lover too... but as I know my weakness for even caring for plants, I have wisely not moved into caring for the animal kingdom in any way, shape, or form...
 I probably should not put this out there publicly.
 God may now put me to the test in this arena! :)

-Worship Video: Today's readings reminded me of Chris August's song "Starry Night:"
+YouTube: Today's Deuteronomy Chapter 18 readings on false prophets reminded me of Chris August's song "Starry Night:"

 Have you given your life over to the creator of starry nights?
 Click here for your Creator!

 Please join us in memorizing and meditating on three verses of Scripture today: "An argument started among the disciples as to which of them would be the greatest.
 Jesus, knowing their thoughts, took a little child and had him stand beside him.
 Then he said to them, "Whoever welcomes this little child in my name welcomes me; and whoever welcomes me welcomes the one who sent me.
 For whoever is least among you all is the greatest."
 Luke 9:46-48 TNIV

 Prayer Point: Pray that you will never seek to be the "greatest."
 Pray instead to be the least among all, as Jesus was the least among all.
 Pray you will follow Jesus in his humility.

 Comments from You & Questions of the Day: How have the first 3 months of readings been for you?
 Have you learned something new about God?
 About Jesus?
 About the Old Testament?
 Are you looking forward to the next 3 months of readings?
 Do you think this daily reading of the Bible is a good spiritual discipline?
 Also, what verses or insights stand out to you in today's readings?
 Please post up by clicking on the "Comments" link below!